 - minimizing LCC and CO2 footprints for efficiency

 In order to effectively shift from preventive maintenance to predictive or condition-based maintenance, it is not enough to solely focus on the pumps, as mentioned in the podcast.

 A more sophisticated approach is needed, one that leverages Digital Solutions, IoT, and AI.
-This approach, termed by Sulzer and Siemens LDA as data-driven decision support, uses a digital pump monitoring and analytics platform and expert support to translate analytics findings into tangible business value for the customer.
+This approach, termed by Sulzer and Innomotics as data-driven decision support, uses a digital pump monitoring and analytics platform and expert support to translate analytics findings into tangible business value for the customer.

-In our jubilee episode Dr. Marc Heggemann, Head Digital Solutions Sulzer Services, gives us insights about the benefits of the partnership with Siemens LDA.
-Sebastian Winkler von Mohrenfels, Vice President of Digitalization & Software at Siemens Large Drives, shows us insights about the integration and exchange of data between Sulzer and Siemens LDA IoT platforms.
+In our jubilee episode Dr. Marc Heggemann, Head Digital Solutions Sulzer Services, gives us insights about the benefits of the partnership with Innomotics.
+Sebastian Winkler von Mohrenfels, Vice President of Digitalization & Software at Innomotics, shows us insights about the integration and exchange of data between Sulzer and Innomotics IoT platforms.

 How this cooperation contributes to reducing the carbon footprint and how you can become part of this journey – you can find out in this episode!